About a month ago I was very concerned when I read an article where the media was accusing Beyonce of trying to look white.

 I was going by memory - although this is the kind of stuff that gets imprinted in my brain - and I thought I'd better just re-check.
 Here is an excerpt from an article discussing Molly's reaction to Michael's death:

+Over the years Meldrum became acquainted with Michael's brother Jermaine, who explained Michael had had no real childhood because their father, Joe, made him work so hard.
 "He would just watch television.
 None of the shows, like The Partridge Family, Leave It To Beaver or My Three Sons had Afro-American actors so he got into his head the only way he could become a world-famous artist was somehow to be white

 Read more: http://www.smh.com.au/lifestyle/celebrity/meldrum-watched-giggling-youth-turn-into-thriller-star-20090626-czse.html#ixzz1kY7WYQYh